 A list of data layers for each state is available below.

 The following files are compressed Zip file archives containing multiple files for each state.
-Separate data files are also provided below for the pending and authorized applications on BLM-administered lands across the entire six-state study area and for the variance applications.
+Separate data files are also provided below for the solar energy zones, the pending and authorized applications on BLM-administered lands across the entire six-state study area, and the variance applications.

-Please Note: These files are large and may involve long download times.
+Please Note: Some of these files are large and may involve long download times.

 Please Note: Geodatabases are the native format used for Solar Program data.
 Geospatial data in geodatabase format are available for use in ArcReader software.